Australian rules football in Scotland

+History

 Scottish involvement in early years of Australian rules in Australia

+Scots were playing forms of football during the Victorian gold rush in the 1850s contributing to the early mix of rules played that eventually morphed into Australian rules.
 Scots living in Melbourne and Victoria in the mid-19th century were greatly involved in the formation of the rules of the game, as well as the formation of a number of early clubs.

-The very first competition and trophy in 1861 was the instigation of the Royal Caledonian Society and known as the Caledonian Challenge Cup.
+The first competition and trophy in 1861 was the instigation of the Royal Caledonian Society and known as the Caledonian Challenge Cup.
+Among the members was George Frederick Bowen who born in Sydney to Scottish immigrants who founded the Carlton Football Club.

-David Watterston of Balgone Barns, Haddingtonshire learned the game upon migrating to Melbourne, but importantly was founder of the Brisbane Football Club which commenced Australian rules football in Queensland in 1866. the second British colony to take up the sport.
+David Watterston of Balgone Barns, Haddingtonshire learned the game upon migrating to Melbourne, but importantly was founder of the Brisbane Football Club which commenced Australian rules football in Queensland in 1866 the second British colony to take up the sport.

-One club formed by Scots was the Essendon Football Club (participating in the elite Australian Football League) formed in 1872 which was founded by Robert McCracken, born in Ayrshire, Scotland, who emigrated at the age of 28.
+One club formed by Scots was the Essendon Football Club (participating in the elite Australian Football League) formed in 1872 which was founded by Robert McCracken, born in Ayrshire who emigrated at the age of 28.
 The now-defunct Glasgow Redbacks wore black jumpers with a red diagonal stripe across the front, the same as worn by Essendon Football Club said to recognise the Scottish roots of Essendon.

-First introduction
+First introduction in Edinburgh: 1880s

 As early as April 1888 students at Edinburgh University (mostly Australian) had formed a team.
 The team contested a match in England against London University on 14 April 1888.
 Reports in July 1889 from Australia appear to indicate that the sport continued for a time in Edinburgh, but that the Edinburgh team "wiped out every competing team".
 Records of any team beyond this appear not to have survived.